Dragan Paljić

-Dragan Paljić (born 8 April 1983) is a former professional footballer who played as a left winger.
+Dragan Paljić (born 8 April 1983) is a German-Serbian football coach and former player.
+He is the current assistant coach of JS Kabylie.

 Career

 Paljić was born in Starnberg, West Germany.
 He was a member of the 1899 Hoffenheim squad that won promotion to the 2.
 Bundesliga and 2010 the promotion with 1.
 FC Kaiserslautern to the Bundesliga.
 He also played for 1.
 FC Kaiserslautern and Wisła Kraków.
 In July 2012, he signed with Heracles Almelo in the Dutch Eredivisie.
 On 13 January 2014, signed for Australian A-League club Perth Glory FC.

 Personal life

 His family is from Doboj, Bosnia and Herzegovina.
 He is of Bosnian Serb descent.